-According to Statistics Canada's definitions, "CMAs have a built-up core population of 50,000 or more with a total population of 100,000 or more" and "CAs have a built-up core population of 10,000 or more with a total population of less than 100,000."
-Rural areas are defined as communities outside CMAs or CAs.1 Records where the postal code could not be matched to an SAC were excluded from urban and rural counts.
+According to Statistics Canada's definitions, a CMA must have a core population of 50,000 or more with a total population of 100,000 or more, and a CA must have a core population of 10,000 or more with a total population of less than 100,000.
+All areas inside a CMA or CA that are not population centres are rural areas.3 Records where the postal code could not be matched to a SAC were excluded from urban and rural counts.